EspressoSystems/espresso/README.md

 Make sure the project is built as described in [Build](#build).

-We need to configure our validator network.
-See the [instructions](validator/README.md) for generating a `node-config.toml` file, or use [the default](validator/src/node-config.toml).
-We also need the public key of a genesis record which will be accessible by the faucet service.
+We need the public key of a genesis record which will be accessible by the faucet service.
 To get this, first set the mnemonic seed phrase you will use for the faucet service, e.g. `export ESPRESSO_FAUCET_MANAGER_MNEMONIC="test test test test test test test test test test test junk"`.
 Then run `target/release/faucet-keystore-test-setup` and copy the output into your terminal to export the necessary environment variables.
 It should look something like: